Shakib Khan: Awards and nominations

 Khan has earned numerous accolades and become one of the most award-winning entertainers in Dhallywood with more than 30 awards including four National Film Awards, eight Meril Prothom Alo Awards, three Bachsas Awards and five CJFB Performance Awards.
 For the role of Surja, an independent young man in the family-drama film Bhalobaslei Ghor Bandha Jay Na (2010), he has received his first National Film Awards for Best Actor at the 35th National Film Awards in 2010.
 For role of Munna, a boy who deeply love his mother and got separated from his mother when he was quite young in the action drama film Khodar Pore Ma, he received his second National Film Awards for Best Actor in 2012.
-In 2015, he portrait as himself, a famous film star who later fall in love with a simple girl and committed suicide for her in the romantic drama Aro Bhalobashbo Tomay and earned him his third National Film Awards for Best Actor.
-For the role of Sabuj, a drugs addicted spoiled son of a rich man, who keeps himself out of society in romantic drama film Swatta (2017), he received his fourth National Film Awards for Best Actor.
+In 2015, he portrait as himself, a famous film star who later fall in love with a simple girl and killed himself for her in the romantic drama Aro Bhalobashbo Tomay and earned him his third National Film Awards for Best Actor.
+For the role of Sabuj, a drug-addicted spoiled son of a rich man, who keeps himself out of society in romantic drama film Swatta (2017), he received his fourth National Film Awards for Best Actor.

 He has won total eight Meril Prothom Alo Awards, which is the highest number of any male film actor.
 He received his first Meril Prothom Alo Awards for Best Actor for Amar Praner Swami for the role of Raju in 2007.
 In addition to this he won the award seven more times.
 In 2016, he portrait as Sultan alias Raghab, a disguised professional assassin with mysterious past, tasked with assassinating a top government official in the action thriller Shikari, he received his eighth Meril Prothom Alo Awards for Best Actor prior this he also earned a Tele Cine Awards for Best Actor (Bangladesh).
-Khan has also received an honoured as New Generation Actors at the fourth Cholochitra Mela in 2012.
+Khan has received an honour as New Generation Actors at the fourth Cholochitra Mela in 2012.
+In 2022, he was also honored with Bachsas Sammanna-2022 for his contribution to Bengali cinema.